-Croatia: Slovenian energy trader GEN-I beats state owned HEP and Profectio Energy, gets supply deal for public administration21.
-November 2013. / SEE Energy News
+Croatia: Slovenian energy trader GEN-I beats state owned HEP and Profectio Energy, gets supply deal for public administration, SEE Energy News

 Slovenian company GEN-I, starting from 1 January in 2014., will supply 35 percent of the ministries and the State Administration with green electricity in the next two years, following which the state will save 16 million on the cost of electricity at that time, it was said at the signing of the Framework Agreement for that job in the National Office for the Central Procurement.
 GEN-I offer was better than state owned HEP and Profectio Energy.

 The agreement was signed by the Head of the National Office for Central Procurement Dario Jankovic and CEO of GEN-I Zagreb Dejan Paravan, while the co-signatories were the company’s regional director Predrag Seatovic and CEO of GEN-I Group Robert Golob.